 As an example, see the picture for a beautiful way to create an entrance to a vegetable garden.
 This archway, created with natural branches, leads the eye into the vegetable garden at Fulham Palace near London.
 And the bamboo stakes create support for runner beans.

 Runner beans were brought to England in the late sixteenth century and became fashionable in Victorian Gardens as purely ornamental plants.
-Look out some of the older varieties.
-They can be harvested from August to late October and the plants will reach 6-7'or 1.8-2.1m.
+Now, of course, we love to eat them.
+Runner beans are planted in late spring, after the last frost, and produce pink, white or red flowers, adding to their ornamental value.
+Water them almost daily, in early evening.
+They are harvested from August to late October.
+Plants can reach 6 to 7 feet in height.

-They can also be grown in big pots with canes made into a wigwam to provide space to climb.
+Beans can also be grown in big pots, but be sure to provide lots of support for them to climb.
 They grow very quickly and for that reason children find them fun to grow.

-Climbing melons, gourds, squashes, marrows and courgettes can all be trailed up supports.
-Make sure you do not buy the smaller bush varieties - check the seed packet before you buy.
-They come in a variety of colours, shapes and textures.
-The gourds can be dried and painted as decorations.
+Climbing melons, gourds, squashes, and zucchini (courgette in England) can all be trailed up supports.
+Make sure you don’t buy the smaller bush varieties - check the seed packet before you buy.
+Kids love to grow gourds as they can be dried and painted with silly faces for Halloween.

 Your garden center will be a wonderful source of a wide variety of climbing vegetables.
 Check out all the different varieties and colors available.
 You’ll find purple beans and multi-colored gourds and squashes.
 Kids love oddly-colored foods, so be adventurous!